cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/calendar.md

 **In Class:** Ideas and the narrative essay: why choose this form?

-- Using a writer’s reference manual & Purdue’s OWL
+- Using a writer’s reference manual & Purdue’s OWL.
 - Review one sample student essay in class.

 #### Session 5